Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Graph description of the quantum circuit

 \subsection{Native gate set}

 The state of an $n$ qubit register is commonly represented by a normalized complex-valued vector with $2^n$ entries, corresponding to the probability amplitudes of the logical basis states.
-The gates then act as unitary transformations on the state, which are represented by unitary matrices of dimension $2^n \times 2^n$.
+The gates then act as unitary transformations, represented by unitary matrices of dimension $2^n \times 2^n$, on the state.

-The serial execution of gates on different qubits is represented by products of unitary operators or the corresponding matrices, where the products are read from right to left.
-Note that we employ a less strict notation throughout the manuscript, where operator products are written as simple products albeit the operators might act on different subsets of the qubit register and tensor products are not always written explicitly.
-Since global phases of the quantum states do not affect measurement outcomes, equality of unitaries and states denotes equality up to a global phase.
+Products of unitary operators or their corresponding matrices represent the serial execution of gates on different qubits, where the products are read from right to left.
+Note that we use a less strict notation throughout the paper, where operator products are written as simple products, even though the operators may act on different subsets of the qubit register, and tensor products are not always written explicitly.
+Since global phases of the quantum states do not affect the measurement outcomes, equality of unitaries and states means equality up to a global phase.

-To execute the circuit $C$ on a given hardware platform, it must be transformed to an equivalent circuit consisting only of gates from a native gate set.
+To execute the circuit $C$ on a given hardware platform, it must be transformed into an equivalent circuit consisting only of gates from a native gate set.
 Our platform \cite{FaultTolerantReadoutMainz} implements the native gate set

-where each gate is parameterized using up to two rotation angles $\theta$ and $\phi$ with $0 \le \theta, \phi < 2\pi$.
-In the following they will be also referred to as the pulse area and the phase, respectively, due to their meaning for the actual operation.
-The gates from $\mathcal{M}$ are defined as follows in terms of the Pauli operators $X$, $Y$ and $Z$:
+where each gate is parameterized by up to two rotation angles $\theta$ and $\phi$ with $0 \le \theta, \phi < 2\pi$.
+Due to their meaning for the actual operation, they are referred to as the pulse area and the phase, respectively.
+The gates from $\mathcal{M}$ are defined in terms of the Pauli operators $X$, $Y$ and $Z$ as follows:

-The gates \gate{R} and \gate{Rz} are single qubit gates, whereas \gate{ZZ} is a two-qubit gate.
-This set is complete, such that any quantum algorithm can be decomposed into a sequence of these operations \cite{Kitaev_1997, Sol_Kit_Dawson_Nielsen}.
-Note that some trapped-ion platforms do not allow for native \gate{ZZ} gates, but rather employ \gate{XX} gates generated by bichromatic radiation fields \cite{PhysRevLett.82.1971}.
-Our compilation scheme is still vaild for such architectures, as \gate{ZZ} gates can be generated from \gate{XX} gate using local wrapper rotations.
+The gates \gate{R} and \gate{Rz} are single-qubit gates, while \gate{ZZ} is a two-qubit gate.
+This set is complete, so any quantum algorithm can be decomposed into a sequence of these operations \cite{Kitaev_1997, Sol_Kit_Dawson_Nielsen}.
+Note that some trapped-ion platforms do not allow native \gate{ZZ} gates, but instead use \gate{XX} gates generated by bichromatic radiation fields \cite{PhysRevLett.82.1971}.
+Our compilation scheme is still valid for such architectures, since \gate{ZZ} gates can be generated from \gate{XX} gates using local wrapper rotations.